tangshuang/nautil/README.md

 ### State

-We do not advocate redux, it is to complex.
-We provide a inside-included library which is easy to understand to manage your applation level state.
+We do not advocate redux, it is too complex.
+We provide a inside-included library which is easy to understand to manage your application level state.
 It is called `Store` which is a observable data container.

 ```js
 import { Component, Store, ObservableProvider } from 'nautil'